eromatiya/blurredfox/README.md

 	+ **`layout.css.backdrop-filter.enabled`**
 	+ **`svg.context-properties.content.enabled`**

-	Then make sure to **enable them all!**
+	Then make sure to **enable them all!**.
+Or you can just copy the `user.js` file to your profile.

 4. Go to your Firefox profile.

 	+ Linux - `$HOME/.mozilla/firefox/XXXXXXX.default-XXXXXX/`.
 	+ Windows 10 - `C:\Users\<USERNAME>\AppData\Roaming\Mozilla\Firefox\Profiles\XXXXXXX.default-XXXXXX`.
 	+ macOS - `Users/<USERNAME>/Library/Application Support/Firefox/Profiles/XXXXXXX.default-XXXXXXX`.

 5. Create a folder and name it **`chrome`**, then assuming that you already have cloned this repo, just copy the theme to `chrome` folder.
 6. Restart Firefox.
-7. Finally, you can now change whatever colorscheme you want in the Cusomization Window.
+7. Finally, you can now change whatever color mode you want in the Cusomization Window.

 	+ Default - Uses system colors, but uses the theme's layout.
 	+ Dark - Dark colorscheme.
 Good for the night.
 	+ Light - Bright colorscheme.
 Good for killing the eyes.

-### Uninstall

-1. Go to your profile directory.
-2. Delete the `chrome` folder.
-3. If you used the installation script, you can also delete the `user.js` inside your profile directory.

-## Note
+## User Support

-### Some UI are broken!
+### Some UIs are broken!

 1. Check if you're using the latest version of Firefox.
-2. If you're not using Linux check the next note below.
+2. It's broken because you're using Windows 10 and macOS or you're using an ancient version of Firefox.

 ### If you're using Windows or macOS and something's wrong

-1. I only have Archlinux, so I cannot guarantee that it will work on Windows 10 and macOS without a problem.
-A feedback and a PR is absolutely welcome!
-All you can do or try is to install the theme, then change the value of `--bf-moz-appearance` variable to either `-moz-win-glass` if Windows 10 and `-moz-mac-vibrancy-dark` if macOS.
-Still, do not expect that it will work without a problem.
-The theme's untested on these platforms!
+1. I only have Archlinux, macOS' untested while the theme is broken on Windows 10.
+2. If the transparency is broken, use the [solid color scheme](https://github.com/manilarome/blurredfox/blob/master/colors/solid.css).
+Edit the `userChrome.css` to switch.

 ### Liar!
-Your theme's name is `blurredfox`, ***where is the blur***?!
+The theme's name is `blurredfox`, ***where is the blur***?!

 1. Yeah, the name `blurredfox` is a lie, just like the cake.
 I named it blurredfox because it's designed to look gorgeous with a blur effect.
 You can, however, have the blur effect by: